-To help mitigate these negative consequences, this research aims to improve the knowledge and notification of work zone and lane closures through advanced communications and enhanced data collection and sharing.
-The researchers will leverage existing Federal Highway Administration (FHWA) and UC Berkeley (UCB) projects and tools to accomplish these benefits.
+To help mitigate these negative consequences, this research aims to improve the knowledge and notification of work zones and lane closures through advanced communications and enhanced data collection and sharing.
+The researchers will leverage existing FHWA and UC Berkeley projects and tools to accomplish these benefits.